-The Alliance for Addiction and Mental Health Services, Maine (AAMHS) is recognized by legislators, the Governor’s office, other administrative leaders and other health care and behavioral health entities as Maine’s leader representing behavioral health providers.
-AAMHS’ members are viewed as experts in the field and their input and opinions are highly valued.
+The Alliance for Addiction and Mental Health Services, Maine (the Alliance) is recognized by legislators, the Governor’s office, other administrative leaders and other health care and behavioral health entities as Maine’s leader representing behavioral health providers.
+Alliance members are viewed as experts in the field and their input and opinions are highly valued.

-Full Membership in AAMHS is open to SAMHS licensed treatment agencies in both Mental Health and Substance Use Disorder prevention, treatment and recovery.
+Full Membership in the Alliance is open to SAMHS licensed treatment agencies in both Mental Health and Substance Use Disorder treatment and recovery services.

-Associate membership is available to individuals and organizations with an interest in making a positive difference in behavioral health services.
+Associate membership is available to individuals and organizations involved in prevention or recovery, and with an interest in making a positive difference in behavioral health services.

 Advocacy – Connections to Maine

 - Important decisions are made almost every day in Maine that directly impact the field.
-AAMHS works year round with legislators, the Department of Health and Human Services and others to shape policy and budget before it is set.
+The Alliance works year round with legislators, the Department of Health and Human Services and others to shape policy and budget before it is set.
 You will receive timely updates during the legislative session.

 - Our legislative activities and events at the State House highlight our member agencies at the State House and provide an important opportunity for your agency to showcase your services and contributions to Maine.